hello-robot/stretch_tutorials/getting_started/README.md

 ## What Version of Robot Do I Have?

-Stretch RE1 and Stretch 2 are very similar.
+Stretch RE1, Stretch 2, and Stretch 3 are very similar.
 One quick way to tell the difference is to look at the robot's hostname:

 ```{.bash .shell-prompt}
 hostname